 PhD in Political Science (Specialization of Global Politics)

-- Acquire an in-depth understanding of the theories and scholarly literature devoted to the specialization of “Global Politics,” which combines the subfields of Comparative Politics (study of political processes in various regions of the world, such as Africa, Asia, Europe, Latin America, and the Middle East) and International Relations (study of global processes throughout the international system).
+- An in-depth understanding of the theories and scholarly literature devoted to the specialization of “Global Politics,” which combines the subfields of Comparative Politics (study of political regimes, including the state, development and modernization, political, economic, and social movements) and International Relations (study of global processes throughout the international system).

-- Provide an introduction to the theories and scholarly literature devoted to the subfields of American Politics (study of U.S. institutions and political processes) and Political Theory (study of political philosophy ranging from Ancient to Modern and Contemporary political thought).
+- An introduction to the theories and scholarly literature devoted to the subfields of American Politics (study of U.S. institutions and political processes) and Political Theory (study of political philosophy ranging from Ancient to Modern and Contemporary political thought).

-- Obtain extensive methods training, including research design and statistical analysis, that will enable the successful candidate to effectively design and conduct research.
+- Extensive methods training, including research design and statistical analysis, that will enable the successful candidate to effectively design and conduct research.

-- Obtain research and teaching training by serving as both a research assistant for department faculty and professor of record for at least one class during the period of the PhD student’s funding.
+- Research and teaching training by serving as both a research assistant for department faculty and professor of record for at least one class during the period of the PhD student’s funding.

-- Enhance the ability of students to express their thoughts in writing (all Political Science graduate classes include a significant writing component).
+- An enhanced ability to express their thoughts in writing (all Political Science graduate classes include a significant writing component).

-- Prepare PhD students for careers in research and teaching at colleges and universities or work in the government, non-profit, and private sectors.
+- Preparation for careers in research and teaching at colleges and universities or work in the government, non-profit, and private sectors.

-We as a Political Science department also encourage our PhD students to take advantage of additional learning opportunities through numerous Political Science-sponsored programs that will enhance learning outcomes:
+We also encourage our PhD students to take advantage of additional learning opportunities:

-1. Completion of the Master's degree (those students who did not come to Loyola with an M.A. will take the MA comprehensive exam after having completed 10 courses, including PLSC 401, 475 and 476).
+1. Completion of the Master's degree (those students who did not come to Loyola with an M.A. can take the MA comprehensive exam after having completed 10 courses, including PLSC 401, 475 and 476, and earn an MA).

 2. Forty-eight semester hours (16 courses) of work, six hours (2 courses) of which can be in a related discipline.
-Required coursework includes (See Appendix A):
+Required coursework includes:

 a.
 Methodology (475 must be taken in the first fall semester):